mneiferbag/robot-ftp-db/doc/article.md

 3. Expected outcome
    - Check that the test data file content was written to the database.

 Note: you should always try to avoid waiting for time in test cases and use other mechanisms such as hooks or messaging to be notified when a dependee has finished his work.
-However, to keep things simple, we will wait for some time here.
+However, to keep things simple, we will simply wait for some time here.

 Let's see how Robot Framework can help us with this test case.